 AASB 17, a new accounting standard for insurance contracts, was adopted by the Australian Accounting Standards Board (AASB) in July 2017.
-The IASB subsequently issued Amendments to IFRS 17 in June 2020 to address feedback and implementation issues raised by stakeholders.
-The amendments were adopted by the AASB in July 2020 and include the deferral of the mandatory effective date to reporting periods beginning on or after 1 January 2023 (previously 1 January 2021).
+In June 2020, the IASB issued Amendments to IFRS 17 which deferred the effective date from 1 January 2021 to 1 January 2023 and made significant amendments to the standard in response to the feedback from, and implementation issues raised by stakeholders.
+The amendments were adopted by the AASB in July 2020.